 In this section, we provide a brief review of the Type-I seesaw mechanism and generalizations.
 We concentrate on the simplest Type-I seesaw mechanism and its variations, featuring three right-handed Majorana neutrinos, with at least one residing in the electroweak region.
 Electroweak scale right-handed neutrinos are intriguing due to their relatively low mass, which increases the likelihood of detection at colliders, and current constraints remain comparatively weak.
 Electroweak right-handed neutrinos can also act as portals to dark sectors with $\mathcal{O}(100~{\rm GeV})$ dark matter candidates, placing them among the most promising targets for dark matter searches.

-We begin with a general discussion of perspective for new physics model building involving Type-I seesaw mechanism.
+We begin with a general discussion of perspectives on new physics model building involving the Type-I seesaw mechanism.
 Our notation and conventions are summarized in Appendix~\ref{App:Conven}, followed by a detailed one-generation derivation of the Type-I seesaw mixing using two-component spinor formalism in Appendix~\ref{App:SSdetail}.
 We then discuss three distinct regions of Type-I seesaw parameter space in which electroweak scale right-handed neutrinos have different coupling strengths to the SM.

-In this paper, we use the Particle Swarm Optimization (PSO) algorithm to determine viable seesaw parameter sets for each case and construct benchmark models compatible with neutrino oscillation data and other relevant constraints, and thus the right-handed neutrino couplings to the SM are determined precisely in each benchmark model.
+In this paper, we use the PSO algorithm to determine viable seesaw parameter sets for each case and construct benchmark models compatible with neutrino oscillation data and other relevant constraints, and thus the right-handed neutrino couplings to the SM are determined precisely in each benchmark.